 Tax Court Lawyers in Brookline

-Do I Need a Brookline, Massachusetts Tax Attorney?
+Do I Need a Brookline, New Hampshire Tax Attorney?

-So, if you plan on going to tax court, it should go without saying that you should hire a Brookline, Massachusetts tax attorney.
-While a non-lawyer admitted to practice before tax court may well give you qualified representation, you will have much stronger recourse against a licensed attorney if they negligently botch your case.
+So, if you plan on going to tax court, it should go without saying that you should hire a Brookline, New Hampshire tax attorney.
+While a non-lawyer admitted to practice before tax court may well give you competent representation, you will have much stronger recourse against a licensed attorney if they negligently botch your case.